Learn about addiction & mental health.

 Addiction among 65 and up is often underestimated and under-diagnosed, which can prevent them from getting the help they need.
 Additionally, the caregivers of older individuals may struggle with addiction presenting a complex path forward.
 See the Speaker Directory to learn more about the speakers and access their contact information.

 SPECIAL THANKS TO OUR 2020 PARTNERS

-Adapting the event from a one-day in-person event to a six-week virtual series was a relatively easy endeavor with the collaboration and support of many partners.
+Amidst the first months of the Covid pandemic, adapting the event from a one-day in-person event to a six-week virtual series was a relatively easy endeavor with the collaboration and support of many partners.